Pension Benefit Guaranty Corporation - F.A.Q.

 Most pensions are insured by the Pension Benefit Guaranty Corporation (PBGC).
-The PBGC insures the retirement benefits of nearly 44 million Americans in 30,460 pension plans.
+The PBGC insures the retirement benefits of nearly 40 million Americans workers in more than 26,000 private-sector defined pension plans.

 The PBGC was created by the Employee Retirement Income Security Act of 1974 to encourage the continuation and maintenance of defined benefit pension plans, provide timely and uninterrupted payment of pension benefits, and keep pension insurance premiums at a minimum.

 Although the PBGC insures most defined benefit plans, some are not covered.
 For example, plans offered by “professional service employers” (such as doctors and lawyers) with fewer than 26 employees, by church groups, or by federal, state or local governments usually are not insured.

 How is the PBGC funded?

 The PBGC is not funded by general tax revenues.
 The PBGC collects insurance premiums from employers that sponsor insured pension plans, earns money from investments and receives funds from pension plans it takes over.

 Are there any limits on the pension amount participants will receive?

 For plans ended in 2015, workers who retire at age 65 can receive up to $5,011.36 a month ($60,136.32 a year).
 The guarantee is lower for those who retire early or when there is a benefit for a survivor.
 The guarantee is increased for those who retire after age 65.

 1 - The employer can end the plan in a standard termination but only after showing the PBGC that the plan has enough money to pay all benefits owed to participants.
 The plan must either purchase an annuity from an insurance company (which will provide you with lifetime benefits when you retire) or, if your plan allows, issue one lump-sum payment that covers your entire benefit.